mathieu-keller/opf-parser/README.md

     t.Fail()
 }
 ```
-After that, all metadata can be found in the book Object
+After that, all metadata and manifest data can be found in the book Object